|

 to help students become more aware of their bodies, their feelings, their likes and dislikes, etc. Throughout the week, students participated in a variety of activities including journal entries, creating

+an “All About Me” book, and group discussion in order to learn and share about themselves.
 The following lesson, Body Outlines, was created for students to become more aware of their bodies including what they look like, their

 clothing, and their size (both independently and in comparison to their classmates).